 Level Listening and Speaking Basic Reading and Writing Test Benchmark: CASAS scale scores Reading: 191-200 BEST Plus 2.0: 428 - 452 BEST Literacy: 53-63 Individual can understand common words, simple phrases, and sentences containing familiar vocabulary, spoken slowly with some repetition.
 Individual can respond to simple questions about personal everyday activities, and can express immediate needs, using simple learned phrases or short sentences.
 Shows limited control of grammar.
 Individual can read most sight words, and many other common words.
 Can read familiar phrases and simple sentences but has a limited understanding of connected prose and may need frequent re-reading.
 Individual can write some simple sentences with limited vocabulary.
 Meaning may be unclear.
 Writing shows very little control of basic grammar, capitalization and punctuation and has many spelling errors.
-Functional and d Workplace Skills familiar social situations.
-Can provid forms and recognizes simple commo workplace and community.
-Can han basic written or oral English commu ations related to immediate needs and in le basic personal information on simple on forms of print found in the home, idle routine entry level jobs requiring nication and in which job tasks can be owledge or experience using computers.
+Functional and d Workplace Skills Individual can function in some situations related to immediate needs and familiar social situations.
+Can provide basic personal information on simp forms and recognizes simple common forms of print found in the home, workplace and community.
+Can handle routine entry level jobs requiring basic written or oral English communication and in which job tasks can b demonstrated.
+May have limited knowledge or experience using compute